 Suspicious Situations and Signs That May Indicate Heroin Use

-If you recognize some of these suspicious signs or situations in yourself or others, consider that it might indicate your heroin use is turning into an addiction:
+If you recognize some of these suspicious signs of addiction or situations in yourself or others, consider that it might indicate your heroin use is turning into an addiction:

 - Opioid eyes: The pupils contract and turn small.
 Often, this isn’t noticeable unless you’re looking for it.